 So I dicked around a while before sitting down for TO THE WONDER.
 My god.
 Terrence Malick, I'm almost 40, where have you been all my moviegoing life?
 I felt that note being struck; the coexistence of innovative technique, visual beauty, and FINALLY FINALLY FINALLY- a spiritual center I could place myself in.
 The film uses shortcuts, formerly less fully realized in earlier pictures like TREE, to economize the storytelling in a chiefly visual manner.
 We are watching a love story but one that happens in leaps and bounds, all in the opening moments.
 We understand, even without the subtitles translating the French.

 Wes Anderson gets criticized for a very similar idea.
-People call Anderson's presentational style of storytelling overly mannered or precious, even Twee.
-I think Anderson explores alternative ways to do exactly what filmmakers like Walter Hill and Michael Mann do so well (THE DRIVER, THIEF...)
-It is all about searching for an appropriate way of economizing and streamlining the way we are told a story.
-With his latest film, Malick does this as well, and to great effect.
-I realize now that he has been trying to do this, with varying measures of success, in his last few films, but i do not think it has been fully realized or coherent until now.
+I think Anderson explores alternative ways to do exactly what filmmakers like Walter Hill and Michael Mann do so well (THE DRIVER, THIEF, MIAMI VICE...)
+It is a way of streamlining the way we are told a story.
+I realize now that he has been trying to do this, with varying measures of success, in his last few films, but without being fully realized until now.
 The film opens with the

 It is just about halfway through the film when she is, in some ways, replaced and cast aside.
 She stops spinning through the frames.
 Her voiceover tells us she is lost, and she is walking around alone, not knowing where go but to go home and collapse.

 She tries to kill herself.
 She returns to him.
 Her voiceover remarks that it is only the Weak who never take a stand (by ending a relationship i presume.)
 Her world turns dark and her spirit is in crisis.